Munger

 Munger, formerly spelt as Monghyr, is a twin city and a Municipal Corporation situated in the Indian state of Bihar.
 It is the administrative headquarters of Munger district and Munger Division.
 Munger was one of the major cities in Eastern India and undivided Bengal during Mughal period and British Raj.
 It is one of the major political, cultural, educational and commercial centers of Bihar and Eastern India.
-Munger is situated about 180km east of capital city Patna, about 480km west of Eastern India's largest city Kolkata and 1200km from country's capital New Delhi.
+Munger is situated about 180 km east of capital city Patna, about 480 km west of Eastern India's largest city Kolkata and 1200 km from country's capital New Delhi.

 Historically, Munger is known for being an ancient seat of rule.
 The twin city comprises Munger and Jamalpur situated on the southern bank of the river Ganges.
-It is situated 8 km from Jamalpur Junction, 180 km east of capital city Patna and 430 Km from Kolkata the capital of West Bengal.
+It is situated 8 km from Jamalpur Junction, 180 km east of capital city Patna and 430 km from Kolkata the capital of West Bengal.